wbarber8/nic_phys/README.md

-src/chat/send.py - contains the logic for sending a message as bits across the link layer src/chat/receive.py - contains the logic for receiving the message and displaying it to the user src/chat/run_chat.py - main file that uses threads to run send and receive at the same time
+src/chat/send.py - contains the logic for sending a message as bits across the link layer src/chat/receive.py - contains the logic for receiving the message and displaying it to the user src/chat/run_chat.py - main file that uses threads to run send and receive at the same time src/network/lib.py - contains different Processes for each port to send and receive from src/network/receive.py - receives messages and adds them to the Queue src/network/run_chat.py - contains a Receive Process and a Send Process to run simultaneously